 Synopsis: BLOOD AND WATER by Oliver Gordon Brewer IV

 JUNAYD has reached his seventeenth year and, by the laws of his tribe, taken his first steps into manhood.
-As the son of his tribe’s chieftain, his ascent means he is ready to accompany his father on a voyage to pay homage to House Harsonine, the ruling family of the neighboring Aurean Empire.
+As the son of his tribe’s chieftain, he accompanies his father on a voyage to pay homage to House Harsonine, the ruling family of the neighboring Aurean Empire.
 Having never set foot outside the desert he was born in, Junayd is overjoyed at the chance to see the famous city of Vere Aureus for the first time.

-The white city and its inhabitants, and the royal House Harsonine, are everything Junayd hoped they would be.
+The white city and its inhabitants, as well as the royal House Harsonine, are everything Junayd hoped they would be.
 That is, except for the emperor’s spoiled daughter, MIRACEL, who makes her disdain for Junayd and his “desert-dweller” kinsmen clear from the start.
 Nevertheless, Junayd is proud to have completed his first diplomatic mission with his father.
 Little does he know it will be his last.

 On their way home, Junayd’s father is killed in an ambush.
 In the blink of an eye, Junayd is forced to take up his father’s mantle—and, as if that isn’t enough, his next visit to Vere Aureus ends with the bloody beginning of an Aurean civil war.
 Choosing to follow in his father’s footsteps and honor his oath of fealty, Junayd absconds with the late emperor’s son and daughter, leaving Vere Aureus and the northern half of the empire in the hands of the usurper, OREN LICINIUS MARTHAL.